FlatFilers/platform-sdk-starter/README.md

 ### Data Hook®
 Data Hooks® are the Flatfile copyrighted term for code that runs on `Field`s and `Sheet`s to transform and validate data.
 ### Field Hook
 Field hooks are Data Hook®s that run on individual fields.
-There are three field-level hooks:
 ### Workbook
 A Workbook is a collection of Sheets.
 The Sheets of a Workbook can be optionally linked together via `ForeignKey`.
 A Workbook is similar to a database schema.